 Let us now revert, for a moment, to the view of history commonly entertained at the beginning of this century.

-From what has just been said it is plain that its error was not precisely where Karl Heussi placed it.
-The past is fixed and its intelligible structures are unequivocal; but the past that is so fixed and unequivocal is the enormously complex past that historians know only incompletely and approximately.
+From what is has just been said it is plain that its error was not precisely where Karl Heussi placed it.
+The past is fixed and its intelligible structures are unequivocal, But is so fixed 7 is and unequivocal is the enormously complex past that historians know only incompletely and approximately.
 It is incomplete and approximate knowledge of the past that gives rise to perspectivism.

-Finally, to affirm perspectivism is once more to reject the view that the historian has only to narrate all the facts and let them speak for themselves.
+Finally, to affirm perspectivism is once more to reject the the view that, historian has only to narrate all the facts and let them speak for themselves.
 It is once more to deplore the scissors-and-paste conception of history.
-It is once more to lament with M. Marrou the havoc wrought by positivist theories of "scientific" history.
-78 But it also adds a new moment.
+It is once more

+M 10f 23 54 138 161f 231 to lament with M. Marrou the havoc wrought by "positivist 78 theories of "scientific" history.
+But it also adds a new moment.
 It reveals that history speaks not only of the past but also of the present.
 Historians go out of fashion only to be rediscovered.
-The rediscovery finds them, if anythir, more out of date than ever.
+The rediscovery finds them, if anything, more out of date than ever.
 But the significance of the rediscovery lies, not in the past that the historian wrote about, but in the historian's own self-revelation.
-Now his account is prized because it incarns tes so much of its author's humanity, because it offers a first-rate witness on the historian, his milieu, his times.
+Now his account its is prized because it incarnates so much of the author's humanity, because it offers a first-rate witness on the historian, his milieu, his times.